 Daughters of the American Revolution in Kansas

-The Daughters of the American Revolution (or DAR) was founded in 1890.
-Headquartered in Washington D.C., the DAR is a volunteer women’s service organization dedicated to promoting patriotism, preserving American history, and educating children.
+The National Society of the Daughters of the American Revolution (or NSDAR) was founded in 1890.
+Headquartered in Washington D.C., the DAR is a volunteer women’s service organization dedicated to preserving American history, and educating children, and promoting patriotism.

-In 1922 the DAR acquired a two-thirds acre tract of land containing the Pueblo ruins, known as El Cuatelejo in Lake Scott State Park, Scott County, Kansas.
-This is an extremely valuable historic site as it is the furthest north pueblo in North America.
-It was settled around 1656 by a group of Taos Indians that escaped their Spanish occupiers where they were used as slaves to work the Spanish plantations in New Mexico.
-The Taos fled north to stay with a group of Plains Apaches where they built a seven-room pueblo along with irrigation ditches for their crops.
-Twenty years after the Taos escaped, the Spanish located them and returned them to New Mexico.
-Another group of Pueblo Indians, the Picuris, later fled the Spanish and resettled El Cuartelejo until they also were forced to return to New Mexico in 1706.
+In 1922 the DAR acquired a two-thirds acre tract of land containing the Pueblo ruins, known as El Cuartelejo in Lake Scott State Park, Scott County, Kansas, from Herb and Eliza Steele.
+This is an extremely valuable historic site as it is the furthest northern pueblo in North America.
+It was settled around 1664 by a group of Taos Indians fleeing from Spanish persecution in New Mexico.
+The Taos lived with a group of Plains Apaches known as the Cuartelejo band.
+They built a seven-room pueblo and irrigation ditches for their crops.
+Before 1680 the Taos were captured and returned to New Mexico.
+The Picuris later resettled El Cuartelejo in 1696.
+They were returned to New Mexico in 1706.
 The pueblo then fell into ruin until all that was left was the foundation and artifacts.

-The DAR also installed a monument called “Madonna of the Trail” in Council Grove in 1928 to provide a symbol of the courage of the women who helped settle the American frontier.
-There were Madonna of the Trail statues erected in 12 states by the DAR.
-There is a smaller version on the Kansas State Capitol grounds in Topeka.
+The Kansas DAR and the Council Oak Chapter installed a monument called “Madonna of the Trail” in Council Grove in 1928 to provide a symbol of the courage to the women who helped settle the American frontier.
+There are 12 Madonna of the Trail statues erected in 12 states along the National Old Trails Road.

 Entry: Daughters of the American Revolution in Kansas